 Always give your script a pass to spot opportunities to show, not tell.

-3) Watch your transitions
+4) Watch your transitions.

 Sometimes writers like to add some of their own visual directions in a motion graphic script.
 This is understandable, as you may “see” an idea as you write it.
 However, writers often make a mistake when they do this.

 Your motion graphic script may include voiceover, on-screen text, or a blend of the two.
-But the visuals will not necessarily track line by line.There are more scene changes in a motion graphic than you might realize.
+But the visuals will not necessarily track line by line.
+(There are more scene changes in a motion graphic than you might realize.)
 One line of V.O. does not equal a single frame.
 There may be several per line—especially for transitions between lines of dialogue.

 You can certainly make some suggestions, especially for abstract ideas.
 But the designer is responsible for making sure the visuals communicate the story cohesively.
 Let them do their thing.

-4) Cut your word count
+5) Cut your word count.

-Similar to the line-per-scene misconception, script length and voiceover run time are often misjudged.
+Similar to the line-per-scene misconception, script length and voiceover runtime are often misjudged.
 Just because your video is 2 minutes long doesn’t mean you should stuff it with 2 minutes of V.O.

 If you have trouble cutting down, do a pass to look for alternate words.
 Reducing syllables or restructuring syntax can help you get the tightest script possible.
 While read time will vary, you can also use a script timer to help you guesstimate what your run time is.

 And if you need a little help with your motion graphic script, we’re always happy to chat.